odnodn/ngTemplateOutletTutorial/README.md

 <figcaption>Snippet 4.2: Parent component template with a string *title*</figcaption>

 Now let's say we want to put an image (`<img>`) in the title, or use another component in the title template.
 We would be stuck because the title property only takes a string.
-To solve those kind of problems, we could implement a new behavior in our card component.
+To solve this problem, we could implement a new behavior in our card component.
 We could say that the title could be a string or a TemplateRef.
 In case it is a string we will use string interpolation to bind it to the template, otherwise we will use `ngTemplateOutlet`.
-The new card component should then look like this:
+After implementing the changes, the new card component should then look like this:

 ```typescript
 @Component({